top of page

 Not just “needs a quick charge” kind of dead — I’m talking full-on R.I.P. device.
 Black screen, no warning, no pulse.
 My AAC sidekick had left the chat.
 I sat there staring at it like it had just broken up with me over text.

+Now, most people might’ve panicked.
+But not me.
+I flipped straight into what I call emergency boss babe operations mode.
 I had chargers laid out like I was running NASA.
 I googled every trick in the book.
 All while trying to keep my hair intact and my faith in technology alive.

 Then came the bank drama.
 Because apparently, when you don’t travel often, your bank thinks you’ve been kidnapped the minute you leave your zip code.
 Every time I tried to buy coffee or pay for lunch, I got flagged like a security risk.
 “Suspicious activity,” they said.
 Honey, the only suspicious activity happening was me trying to survive this trip with a frozen card and a fried iPad.

+And can we talk about how boss babes wear backpacks now?
 Forget briefcases and those purses that barely hold a lip gloss.
 We’ve evolved.
 The modern boss girl doesn’t carry stress — she carries snacks, chargers, and a notebook full of world domination plans.
 My backpack isn’t just storage; it’s survival.
 It holds my goals, my granola bar, and sometimes my sanity.
 It’s giving CEO of chaos, executive of efficiency, and founder of “I’ve got this.”
+Because honestly?
+Nothing says “professional woman on a mission” like power walking into a symposium with your backpack swinging and your iced coffee in hand.

 The symposium itself was incredible.
 Sitting alongside fellow Youth Ambassadors and hearing everyone share their school experiences — the good, the hard, the hopeful — was powerful.
 We weren’t just talking about disability history; we were living it.
 Every story shared was proof that inclusion doesn’t just happen on paper.
 It happens when people believe we belong — in classrooms, on panels, and in leadership.